Ørsted is proposing to develop Hornsea Project Three, in the North Sea, off the North Norfolk Coast.

 We are now exploring the potential to develop a third project in the zone, Hornsea Project Three Offshore Wind Farm, which submitted an application for a Development Consent Order (DCO) on 14th May 2018.

-The application was accepted by the Planning Inspectorate in June 2018 and is currently being examined with a consent decision expected in late 2019.
+The application was accepted by the Planning Inspectorate in June 2018 and is currently being examined with a consent decision expected in 2020.

 Hornsea Project Three is currently being examined.
 For the latest updates on the Examination, please visit the Planning Inspectorate’s website

-We will resume newsletter production prior construction works commencing.
+We will resume newsletter production prior to construction works commencing.